- Preheat a griddle or a non-stick skillet over medium heat.

 - Don't rush the soaking step – let the bread absorb the eggnog goodness for a few seconds on each side.

 - Cooking in batches?
-Add a tad more butter when starting anew batch for that perfect golden brown.
+Add a tad more butter when starting a new batch for that perfect golden brown.

 Serving Suggestions